RodolphoColler/fifteen-puzzle/README.md

 # Fifteen-puzzle

-Digital version of the popular old game fifteen-puzle
+Digital version of the fifteen-puzle, a game that was very popular on nineteen century.